-- follows the ethos of the school;
+- follows the ethos of the School;

 - are carried out fairly;

 - have a consistent approach;

 - are recorded in the 'Concerns' Log';

 - are monitored by the Deputy Head.

-Inappropriate behaviour is classified as disruptive behaviour of any level and behaviour that is not reflective of our School rules.
 Initially children are given a warning for behaviour that is deemed to fall short of St Wystan's behaviour expectations.
 Staff will always make sure the child is made aware if their current behaviour is falling short of expectations and how to rectify this.